dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

 Lists are one of the most versatile data structures.
 They are mutable as opposed to strings, can be indexed, sliced, sorted and iterated.
 In most programming languages, arrays contain data of the same type only.
 In Python lists can contain multiple types of data combined.
 Arrays have a special module in Python that has to be imported (from array import *).

-- st.sort() and sorted() - will sort the elements in the list in place or in a copy respectively
+- lst.sort() and sorted() - will sort the elements in the list in place or in a copy respectively
 - lst.append() - adds an element at the end of the list
 - lst.insert(0, 'a') - inserts 'a' at index 0
 - lst.remove(value) - removes the first instance of that value